Home of the Sewalot Site

 So what does “Crossing the Rubicon” actually mean and why has it gone down in history?
 Crossing the Rubicon has come to imply going past a point of no return but why?
 I’ll tell you.

-On January 10th, Caesar, with his faithful 13th Legion marched on Rome he fought his bloody way to the top.
-He eventually become the first Emperor of Rome and instigated the seeds that would see Octavian (in27BC) replacing the Republic that had governed the ancient empire.
+Caesar became the first Emperor of Rome and instigated the seeds that would see Octavian (in 27BC) replacing the Republic that had governed the ancient empire.
 Julius Caesar had started the first line of emperors.

 Mind you he did become the most powerful man in the world, start a new political system, become one of the most famous men in history and have a fling with a real stunner, Cleo, before he bit the dust.
 I do that most weeks!

 So the phrase "crossing the Rubicon" has survived to refer to any person who commits themselves irrevocably past the point of no return.
+On their wedding day perhaps!

-See told you it was fascinating!
+See I told you it was fascinating!

 Let me know what you thought: alexsussex@aol.com